 - Teach children to call 911, the police or fire department in case of an emergency.
 Communicate with family members to be sure they know how to respond in a storm situation.

 - Know the proper way to protect your home during a storm.
 Measure plywood panels to use when boarding your home’s windows before the storm hits.

 A reliable plan is your best defense against a major storm this season.
-Communicate the plan to everyone in your family and be sure to tune in to your local radio news station during a hurricane emergency.
+Communicate the plan to everyone in your family and be sure to tune in to your local radio news station during a storm emergency.
 For more information about storm preparedness, visit www.ncelectriccooperatives.com.
-North Carolina’s electric cooperatives serve over 2.5 million people in 93 of the state’s 100 counties.
+North Carolina’s electric cooperatives serve more than 2.5 million people in 93 of the state’s 100 counties.